cqframework/mct-ig/input/pagecontent/technical-requirements.md

 The Measure Calculation Tool is implemented as a Sprint Boot Java application hosting a HAPI FHIR service with custom implementations of the operations required to support gathering quality measure data, validating data, calculating the measure, and submitting the resulting report and relevant data.

-The appication will use Maven as the build technology, including dependencies from the Sonatype repository.
+The appication uses Maven as the build technology, including dependencies from the Sonatype repository.
 Most of the functionality required for the implementation is provided by the CQFramework component stack, detailed in the Components section below.
 The remainder of the service-side functionality is implemented as custom operations and exposed as a web service via FHIR operation syntax, as detailed in the Specification topic of this implementation guide.

 The service is packaged as a Docker container which can then be used in continuous integration pipelines as part of testing, packaging, and delivery.